Back to blog

 For a narrow MVP, the answer may be a disciplined .NET MAUI app with a compact backend and limited integrations.
 For a production product, the answer may include admin tools, analytics, accessibility checks, regression automation, release management, and maintenance capacity.
 For enterprise or regulated apps, the estimate should include identity, auditability, security, compliance evidence, monitoring, and phased rollout.

 Start with the Custom Software Cost Estimator, then review the result with a team that can challenge the scope, expose .NET MAUI risks, and turn the estimate into a practical build plan.
+If release quality is the biggest unknown, NextPage's mobile app testing services can help turn QA assumptions into a launch gate.

-Turn this AI idea into a practical build plan
+Turn this into a better app roadmap

 Frequently Asked Questions